+Simplifying your robot simplifies possible headaches later.
 Another common trap that teams fall into is to overcomplicate needlessly.
 Simplicity and compactness are two hallmarks of engineering.
-While some robots are very complicated, keep in mind that those teams are generally experienced.
+While some robots are very complicated, keep in mind that those teams are generally experienced, have some sort of machining capability, and fully design their robot in CAD.
 However, many world-class teams often build designs that are ingenious yet ridiculously simple.
-Some advantages to simplicity are that the robot usually has less points of failure, given that the robot has less moving parts.
+Some advantages to simplicity are that the robot has less points of failure, given that the robot has less moving parts.
 Additionally, it takes much less time to iterate through and perfect a simple mechanism as opposed to a complicated one.
-Keeping things simple can be achieved through a couple of ways.
+The reasoning is that a complicated system has many more variables that need to be adjusted/could cause problems.
+Keeping things simple can be practically achieved through a couple of ways.
 First, try to limit the degrees of motion that the mechanism operates in.
 For example, a linear slide goes in and out in a straight line, as opposed to an arm, which rotates along an axis.
 Doing so will serve to eliminate forces that otherwise could adversely affect the mechanism.
 Another way to simplify is to build for the shortest travel distance.
 Obviously, the shortest distance from A to B is in a straight line, so teams should strive to keep the game elements approximately within a reasonably straight line.
 This can help in solving possible problems if the game elements need to change direction too many times.